JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 {{< /details >}}

-I really enjoy using **PyGWalker together with Streamlit**!
+> I really enjoy using **PyGWalker together with Streamlit**!

 ##### Geolocation Data

-> In case you have [geolocation data](https://jalcocert.github.io/JAlcocerT/geospatial-data/), you can use it in combination with folium (and streamlit_folium) maps!
+> In case you have [geolocation data](https://jalcocert.github.io/JAlcocerT/geospatial-data/), you can use PyGWalker in combination with folium (and streamlit_folium) maps!

 And there is more...